aerospike/asmt/README.md

 files have been saved
 ```

-This example usage will restore all saved namespaces' indexes for server
+This example usage will restore all saved namespaces'
+primary and secondary indexes and data stages for server
 instance 0.

 To restore a different server instance, use `-i` to specify the instance index.